Recycling, Solid Waste, Yard Waste

 Mercer Island residents do a great job of recycling and achieve one of the highest diversion rates in King County at 65%!

-To learn about the latest residential rates for MI, visit Republic's rates page.
+Learn about residential rates for MI on Republic's rates page.

 To learn more about Republic's commercial service options, call (425) 646-2492